 - The American Board of Radiology Foundation held a 2009 summit on "Medical Imaging: Addressing Overutilization in the Era of Healthcare Reform" .

-- FDA is contributing to the development of new ICRP draft publications on justification in medical imaging.
+- FDA is contributing to the development of a new International Commission on Radiological Protection (ICRP) draft publication on justification in medical imaging.